Mayor Ginther’s office lobbied for 10%-20% pay raise - NewsBreak

 “A college degree is not even required to serve on City Council,” the report said.

 Robin Davis, a spokesperson for Ginther, said the mayor did not directly meet with or discuss salary recommendations with the commission.
-Pending the results of Columbus’ mayoral election in 2023, she noted that Ginther’s pockets may not even be lined with the extra cash.
+Pending the results of Columbus’ mayoral election in 2023, she noted that Ginther may not even be a recipient of the increase in salary.

 “These wouldn’t go into effect until 2026, so unless Mayor Ginther is reelected, he himself wouldn’t benefit from that – it really has to do with the office,” Davis said.Columbus group works to improve Somali mental health